dinnura/SciMed-Lingua/terms_of_use.md

 • Subscriptions purchased via an App Store are subject to such App Store's refund policies.
 This means we cannot grant refunds.
 You will have to contact an App Store support.
 Disclaimer
 Your use of any aspect of the Service is at Your own risk.
 We make no representations or warranties whatsoever in respect of the Service.
 To the maximum extent permitted by applicable law, the Service is provided on an “as is” and “as available” basis.
 We make no representations or warranties of any kind, express or implied, as to the operation of the Service or any information, content, materials or products included or referenced therein.
 To the full extent permissible by applicable law, we disclaim all warranties, express or implied, including, but not limited to, implied warranties of merchantability, non-infringement of third parties’ rights and fitness for a particular purpose.
 You acknowledge that Your use of the Service is at Your sole risk.

+Medical Disclaimer
+The information on this application (SciMedLingua) is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
+All content, including text, graphics, images, and information, contained on or available through this application is for Medical English learning purposes only.
+SciMedLingua makes no representation and assumes no responsibility for the accuracy of the information contained on or available through this application, and such information is subject to change without notice.
+NEVER DISREGARD PROFESSIONAL MEDICAL ADVICE OR DELAY SEEKING MEDICAL TREATMENT BECAUSE OF SOMETHING YOU HAVE READ ON OR ACCESSED THROUGH THIS APPLICATION

 We disclaim any implied or statutory warranties regarding: